Home Warranty Pre-Existing Conditions: What's Excluded and How to Avoid Denials

 See what plans you qualify for in less than 2 minutes

-In this guide, you'll learn exactly what qualifies as a pre-existing condition, how warranty companies detect them, and — most importantly — what you can do to protect yourself both before and after a denial.
+In this guide, you'll learn exactly what qualifies as a pre-existing condition, how warranty companies detect them, and most importantly, what you can do to protect yourself both before and after a denial.
 Whether you're buying a new home or already have coverage, knowing the rules now could save you hundreds or even thousands of dollars later.

 Key Pinch Points

-• A pre-purchase home inspection is your strongest defense against claim denials
+• A 2026 home inspection costs $300 to $600 and is your strongest defense

 Trusted by Thousands